This service remembers the ships that have borne the name HMAS Sydney and all those who have served aboard them.

-A fourth HMAS Sydney was a frigate which served in Kuwait, East Timor and Iraq.
+A fourth HMAS Sydney was a frigate that served in Kuwait, East Timor and Iraq.
 The fifth and current HMAS Sydney is a guided missile destroyer.
-In 2020, she became the first Australian ship to be commissioned at sea since the Second World War.
+Due to the COVID-19 pandemic, in 2020 she became the first Australian ship to be commissioned at sea since the Second World War.

 This service occurs on 19 November each year to mark the loss of HMAS Sydney in 1941.